vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

       * Can execute commands from within applications.

-    * Tanzu GemFire Pulse**
+    * Tanzu GemFire Pulse

-      * Web-based UI for monitoring deployments.

-      * Provides an integrated view of all cluster members.
+      * Web-based UI for monitoring deployments, providing an integrated view of all cluster members
-        **Note**: Tanzu GemFire 10.1 deprecates Pulse in favor of the VMware Tanzu GemFire Management Console, which will replace it in a future release.

-    * Pulse Data Browser**
+    * Pulse Data Browser

       * A visual tool for executing OQL queries on Tanzu GemFire data.

+      >**Note**
-        **Note:** In Tanzu GemFire 10.1, Pulse is deprecated and has been integrated into the VMware Tanzu GemFire Management Console.
+      >In Tanzu GemFire 10.1, Pulse is deprecated and has been integrated into the VMware Tanzu GemFire Management Console.
 Pulse is scheduled to be removed in a future release.

-  * Tanzu GemFire Management Console**
+  * Tanzu GemFire Management Console

     * Gain full visibility and control over multiple clusters through a unified UI.
-Easily monitor cluster health, visualize topology, configure regions, and manage disk stores for streamlined operations.
+Monitor cluster health, visualize topology, configure regions, and manage disk stores for streamlined operations.

-    * Accelerate deployment and troubleshooting with the ability to deploy or remove JAR files, execute functions, access a web-based GemFire Shell (gfsh), manage gateways and senders and quickly search and review cluster logs.
+    * Accelerate deployment and troubleshooting with the ability to deploy or remove JAR files, execute functions, access a web-based gfsh, manage gateways and senders, and quickly search and review cluster logs.

-  * For more information, refer to the [official Tanzu GemFire documentation.](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-gemfire/10-0/gf/managing-management-mm_overview.html)
+  * For more information, see the [official Tanzu GemFire documentation.](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-gemfire/10-0/gf/managing-management-mm_overview.html).

 ## Key Features

-* High Read-and-Write Throughput: Tanzu GemFire supports high throughput with fast data access, concurrent memory structures and optimized distribution.
-Data can be replicated or partitioned across systems to improve read and write speeds.
-This setup boosts overall throughput, with limits only dependent on network capacity.
+* High Read-and-Write Throughput: Supports fast access using concurrent memory structures and optimized distribution.
+Replicates or partitions data across systems to increase throughput, limited only by network capacity.

-* Low and Predictable Latency:: With a streamlined caching layer, Tanzu GemFire minimizes delays by reducing context switches between threads.
+* Low and Predictable Latency: Minimizes delays by reducing context switches between threads.
 Data is efficiently distributed, and subscription management ensures better CPU and bandwidth usage, resulting in faster response times and lower latency.

-* High Scalability: Tanzu GemFire can scale easily by distributing data across multiple servers, ensuring balanced load and consistent performance.
+* High Scalability: Scales across multiple servers, ensuring balanced load and consistent performance.
 As demand grows, the system can dynamically add servers, manage data copies, and handle bursts of traffic without sacrificing response time.

-* Continuous Availability: Tanzu GemFire ensures high availability with data replication and failover mechanisms.
+* Continuous Availability: Ensures high availability with data replication and failover mechanisms.
 Data can be saved on disk synchronously or asynchronously, and if a server fails, another takes over to ensure continuous service without data loss or interruptions.

-* Reliable Event Notifications: Tanzu GemFire provides a reliable publish/subscribe system that ensures events are delivered with the related data to subscribers.
+* Reliable Event Notifications: Provides a reliable publish/subscribe system that ensures events are delivered with the related data to subscribers.
 This eliminates the need for separate database access, offering faster, more efficient event processing.

-* Parallelized Application Behavior on Data Stores: You can execute business logic across multiple system members, improving efficiency by processing data where it is stored.
+* Parallelized Application Behavior on Data Stores: Executes business logic across multiple members, processing data where it is stored.
 This reduces network traffic and speeds up calculations, making operations faster, especially for data-heavy tasks.

-* Shared-Nothing Disk Persistence: Each Tanzu GemFire member manages its own data storage, ensuring that disk or cache failures in one member don’t affect others.
+* Shared-Nothing Disk Persistence: Manages data storage independently for each member, ensuring that disk or cache failures in one member don’t affect others.
 This “shared nothing” approach increases performance and reliability by isolating disk management.

-* Reduced Cost of Ownership: With tiered caching, Tanzu GemFire reduces costs by using local memory caches and minimizing the need for frequent database access.
+* Reduced Cost of Ownership: Uses tiered caching to reduce costs by using local memory caches and minimizing the need for frequent database access.
 This lowers overall transaction costs and improves efficiency by avoiding costly database operations.

-* Single-Hop Capability for Client/Server: Tanzu GemFire allows clients to directly access the server holding their data, avoiding multiple hops.
+* Single-Hop Capability for Client/Server: Enables clients to directly access the server holding their data, avoiding multiple hops.
 This improves performance by making data access quicker and more efficient.

-* Client/Server Security: Each user in a client application is given access to a specific subset of data, enhancing security and control.
+* Client/Server Security: Grants users in a client application access to a specific subset of data, enhancing security and control.
 Users are authenticated with their own credentials, ensuring data privacy and proper access levels across the system.

-* Multisite Data Distribution: Tanzu GemFire supports data distribution across geographically dispersed sites.
+* Multisite Data Distribution: Distributes data across geographically dispersed sites.
 Using gateway sender configurations, the system ensures reliable communication between data centers, allowing scalability without sacrificing performance or data consistency.

-* Continuous Querying: Tanzu GemFire allows complex queries to run continuously, enabling real-time data updates for applications.
+* Continuous Querying: Executes complex queries to run continuously, enabling real-time data updates for applications.
 This is achieved through Object Query Language, which simplifies querying for dynamic, real-time data processing.

-* Heterogeneous Data Sharing: Applications written in different languages (C\#, C++, Java) can share business objects seamlessly without needing complex transformation layers.
+* Heterogeneous Data Sharing: Allows applications written in different languages (C\#, C++, Java) to share business objects seamlessly without needing complex transformation layers.
 Changes in one application automatically trigger updates in others, facilitating smooth integration between different platforms.

 ## Supported Platforms for Tanzu GemFire